Frequently Asked Questions

 The NCA does not recognize online study.
 Should you choose to study an online LLB, you will be required to complete a minimum of 2-years of in-person study at a Canadian law school in order for your studies to be accredited and receive the Certificate of Qualification, allowing you to approach the Bar.

 UK law degree tuition fees generally vary between £12,000-£20,000 per year (around $21,000-$34,000 CAD).
 Living costs are around £10,000-£13,000 ($17,500-$23,000 CAD) depending on location and lifestyle.
-Although annual tuition fees may be slightly higher than Canadian universities, the shorter period of study means that the cost of studying in the UK is comparable to that of studying in Canada.
+Although annual tuition fees may be slightly higher than Canadian universities, the shorter study period means that the cost of studying in the UK is comparable to that of studying in Canada.

 Study in UK is able to guide you through the many law schools in the UK.
 We will help you to choose what UK university best suits your academic scores and university needs.
 You can also view which universities offer law courses through our website's course search.